 Your immune system is responsible to protect you from different bacteria and viruses.
 If you are allergic, then your immune system needs to work too hard.
 Your allergy may attack harmless substances — like cat dander or pollen — in your nose, lungs, eyes, and under your skin.

-When the body meets an allergen, it makes chemicals which are known as IgE antibodies and they cause swelling and inflammation.
+When the body meets an allergen, it makes chemicals that are known as IgE antibodies and they cause swelling and inflammation.
 This creates symptoms like itchy eyes, runny nose, and sneezing as your body tries to remove the allergen.

 What Is Allergic Asthma?